bethharvey/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+    They alternate between the two workers.
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+    Worker 1 gets odd tasks, and worker 2 gets even tasks.

 ## Reference